 IV.
-THE EXPERIMENTAL VERIFICATION AND THE PERFORMANCE ANALYSIS OF THE CTC
+EXPERIMENTAL VERIFICATIONS AND PERFORMANCE ANALYSIS OF CTC SCHEME

 We have shown that the system throughput can be measured in term of packets that neighboring node is generated as well as the self generated packets.
+When it comes to performance, it is a standard in a wireless Ad-Hoc network to determine the performance of the network in terms of node misbehavior by looking at the ratio between the packet drop per node and the total number of packets per node.
+In other words, in order to quantify the node-misbehavior that apparently looks a philosophical concept one can need to compute that how much packets the node is dropping that it should forward to the intended destination.
 To make the proposed methodology up to the standard, we derive the formula for computing the packet drop per node using (5).

 As mentioned earlier, we determine the behavior of the malicious node in terms of the number of packets that should have transmitted to the intended destination.
 For taking this into account, one can say that the effective throughput of a node is entirely dependence on how efficiently the node is forwarding the neighbor packets and thus creating a consistent trust environment among the nodes.
+This argument, therefore, allows us to make minor changes in (5).